5 ways to keep your dog warm & well this winter

 Make sure it runs off a low voltage supply, usually 12v, and opt for one with a chew resistant power cord.

-A comprehensive joint supplement can aid with flexibility of movement and help with inflammation.
-Joint Aid for Dogs will not only look after your pet’s joint capsules but will also support the ligaments and tendons whilst also supporting the body’s own anti-inflammatory system.
+A comprehensive joint supplement can support your dog's flexibility of movement and also help with inflammation.
+Joint Aid for Dogs will not only look after your pet’s joint capsules but will also support the ligaments, tendons and muscles whilst also supporting the body’s own anti-inflammatory system.